JerryApazaYllatupa/portfolio-2020/README.md

-# portfolio-2020
+# Portfolio Jerry Apaza Yllatupa

-portfolio project with scss pug and js https://jerryapaza.com/
+Portfolio project with scss pug and js deploy firebase-hosting https://jerryapaza.com/

 ## How to run the proyect

 ```bash
 npm run watch
 ```